This module is currently under review and is expected to be updated mid 2023.

 Although mistakes may or may not be more common with these medicines, the consequences of an error can be more devastating to both the patient and the healthcare team.

-This course is intended for all health care staff involved in the management of medicines, particularly in the hospital setting.
+This module is intended for all health care staff involved in the management of medicines, particularly in the hospital setting.

-This course is intended for all healthcare staff involved in the management of high risk medicines.
+This module is intended for all healthcare staff involved in the management of high risk medicines.

-The course is designed to take around half an hour to complete.
+The module is designed to take around half an hour to complete.

 On successful completion of the assessments you can download a certificate of completion.

-This course aligns with the National Safety and Quality Health Service Standards, Second Edition – Standards 1, 2, 4 & 6.
+This module aligns with the National Safety and Quality Health Service Standards, Second Edition – Standards 1, 2, 4 & 6.

-This course content was developed by the Australian Commission on Safety and Quality in Health Care and is protected by copyright under a Creative Commons Attribution-Non-Commercial-Share Alike (BY-NC-ND) 4.0 International License.
+This module content was developed by the Australian Commission on Safety and Quality in Health Care and is protected by copyright under a Creative Commons Attribution-Non-Commercial-Share Alike (BY-NC-ND) 4.0 International License.

 The content is provided in good faith by the Commission for information purposes.
 It is not a substitute for, and is not intended to replace, any specific policies, guidelines or requirements for your local health network or health service.